PjMpire/MassDig/README.md

 # MassDig
-A simple bash script to perform dig on a list of domains
+A simple  bash script to perform DIG enumeration on a list of domains

 ---usage---